nagyist/judgeval/README.md

 </div>

-Judgeval offers **open-source tooling** for tracing and evaluating autonomous, stateful agents.
+Judgeval offers **open-source tooling** for evaluating autonomous, stateful agents.
 It **provides runtime data from agent-environment interactions** for continuous learning and self-improvement.

 ## 🎬 See Judgeval in Action

 **[Multi-Agent System](https://github.com/JudgmentLabs/judgment-cookbook/tree/main/cookbooks/agents/multi-agent) with complete observability:** (1) A multi-agent system spawns agents to research topics on the internet.
-(2) With just **3 lines of code**, Judgeval traces every input/output + environment response across all agent tool calls for debugging.
+(2) With just **3 lines of code**, Judgeval captures all environment responses across all agent tool calls for monitoring.
 (3) After completion, (4) export all interaction data to enable further environment-specific learning and optimization.

 <table style="width: 100%; max-width: 800px; table-layout: fixed;">
 <tr>